SmartPracticeschool/SBSPS-Challenge-4460-Optimized-Warehouse-management/README.md

-temp.png shows the monitored room temperature, humidity, product temperture. outputgraph.png shows the predicted output of the model. demand_forecast.ipynb is the predictive machine learning model(Arima)
+temp.png shows the monitored room temperature, humidity, product temperture. outputgraph.png shows the predicted output of the model. demand_forecast.ipynb is the predictive machine learning model(Arima) node-red-chart.json has the flow for creating chart. node-red-chart-img.png shows its image. node-red-sensor.json has the flow for creating sensor. node-red-sensor-img.png shows its image. node-red-chatbot.json has the flow for creating chatbot. node-red-chatbot-img.png shows its image.